KazKozDev/net-reflective-reasoning-llm/README.md

 ![Net Reflective Reasoning demo](https://github.com/kazkozdev/net-reflective-reasoning-llm/blob/main/net-reasoning-demo.gif)

-This demo demonstrates the system processing a user query 'bitcoin exchange rate', automatically transforming it to 'bitcoin price USD' for web search.
-The system then performs net scraping to gather relevant data and applies reflective reasoning methods to analyze the information before delivering comprehensive results to the user.
+The demo illustrates the system’s pipeline: it interprets the query "bitcoin exchange rate", reformulates it to "bitcoin price USD", performs web search, parses the retrieved content, and executes a multi-stage reasoning process to generate the final response.

 ## 🌟 Key Features